-You will need wash soap in order to wash your clothes.
-You can easily make your own with Fels-Naptha soap, Borax, and washing soda.
+You will need wash soap in order to wash your clothes and you can easily make your own with Fels-Naptha soap, Borax, and washing soda.
 You just put a cup of Borax in a bowl, a cup of washing soda in a bowl, and then grate the Fels-Naptha into the same bowl.

-Then you’ll want to mix it up thoroughly.
-I usually use about a ½ cup per load.
+Then you’ll mix it up thoroughly.
+I usually use about half a cup per load.
 You can also make your own fabric softener by mixing hair conditioner, vinegar, and water to the consistency you desire.
-You’ll want to pour a couple of tablespoons of this into the wash as well.
+You’ll pour a couple of tablespoons of this into the wash as well.

-But then there are those seasons where life is just hectic, and I don’t have the time.
-So I still purchase laundry detergent from time to time.
+However, there are those seasons where life is just hectic, and I don’t have the time.
+I still purchase laundry detergent from time to time.

 4. Find the Right Wringer and Wash Board

-So there are multiple options for this.
-The first is you can buy a mop bucket that has the built in wringer.
+There are multiple options for this.
+The first is you can buy a mop bucket that has the built-in wringer.
 If you don’t have a large family, then this might work well for you.